antpass79/tic-tac-toe-server/README.md

 The projects expose the GUI for the human player.

-In the server folder there are two sub folders:
+In the server folder there are two projects:

-- tictactoe is the project that exposes the web service, based on node.js and express.
+- tictactoe is the project that exposes the web service, based on node and express.
 The clients call it to play ti tac toe.
 - agent is the project that exposes the web service to manage the AI, written in python and based on tensorflow. tictactoe project call it to manage the next best move.

 ### Architecture

-In the following picture there is a sequence diagram to show how any single user action is handled by the system.
+In the following picture there is a sequence diagram shows how any single user action is handled by the system.

 ![user action sequence diagram](assets/images/user_action_sequence.jpg)

 ## Prerequirements

 The following requirements are needed to run the system.
+I list only the main components, I take for granted the boundary components.

+- Node.js
+- Python 3.6 (it's the version that I'm using)
+- Tensorflow
+- MongoDB (TODO)

+If you want to run the system on containers

+- Docker or Docker Toolbox (I'm using both based on which computer I'm working on)

+If you want to run the system on Raspberry

+- Raspberry (I have the Raspberry Pi 3 Model B+)

 ## Setup and Run